Frequently Asked Questions About Christianity, Answered Honestly!

 1st Thessalonians 5:21-23

 Is gambling a sin?
-Well, does gambling give the appearance of evil?
+Well, does gambling give the appearance of evil to a Christian?
 There is really no question about it.
-Because it is undeniably addictive, it clearly ruins many peoples lives and it destroys families.
-Which is reason enough for the conscientious Christian to stay away from it.
-Of course, the key word here being conscientious, spirit filled Christian.
+Because it is undeniably addictive, it clearly ruins many people's lives, and it destroys families.
+Which is reason enough for the conscientious Christian to steer away from it.
+Of course, the key word here is conscientious, spirit-filled Christian.
 The Christian who actually cares about what God wills, how his neighbor is affected, and loves him as he does himself.

 Galatians 5:13-14

 Here God cautions us against abusing our Christian freedom, that we would suppose that such looses us from all responsibility or obligation to serve God or have agape "caring" benevolence and concern for our fellow man.
-We are to be good stewards over our money, and in our responsibility to our neighbors.
+We are to be good stewards of our money and our responsibility to our neighbors.

 1st Corinthians 10:31